 Outside time: Getting outside will probably be refreshing and a great change of scenery for all of you.
-Though to maintain social distancing, playdates are a no-go.
-Avoid touching playground equipment.
-Instead, run, roll down hills, jump like kangaroos, or lie back and look at the clouds.
+No playground equipment is needed!
+Run, roll down hills, jump like kangaroos, or lie back and look at the clouds.
 Wash hands thoroughly after returning home from any outdoor play.

 - Bring their stroller outside for a walk or a story.

 - Lay a blanket on the grass for tummy time.

 - Enjoy bubbles, listen to music and sing together, talk about what you see outside.

 - Park the stroller or hold your baby so they can watch an older sibling or other children play.

 - Play ‘I spy’ (keep it simple, “I spy something blue”, “I spy something that moves”).

 - Collect rocks or leaves, then sort them by size, color, and shape.